CESSProject/doc-v2/ref/AI/CES-CESS-2025.md

 On January 17, 2025, NVIDIA founder and CEO Jensen Huang kicked off CES 2025 with a 90-minute keynote that included new products to advance gaming, autonomous vehicles, robotics, and agentic AI.

 Huang’s keynote showcased how NVIDIA’s latest innovations are enabling this new era of AI, with several groundbreaking announcements, including:
-- The just-announced NVIDIA Cosmos platform advances physical AI with new models and video data processing pipelines for robots, autonomous vehicles and vision AI.
+- The just-announced NVIDIA **Cosmos platform** advances physical AI with new models and video data processing pipelines for robots, autonomous vehicles and vision AI.
-- New NVIDIA Blackwell-based GeForce RTX 50 Series GPUs offer stunning visual realism and unprecedented performance boosts.
+- New NVIDIA Blackwell-based **GeForce RTX 50 Series GPUs** offer stunning visual realism and unprecedented performance boosts.
-- AI foundation models introduced at CES for RTX PCs feature NVIDIA NIM microservices and AI Blueprints for crafting digital humans, podcasts, images and videos.
+- AI foundation models introduced at CES for RTX PCs feature **NVIDIA NIM microservices** and AI Blueprints for crafting digital humans, podcasts, images and videos.
-- The new NVIDIA Project DIGITS brings the power of NVIDIA Grace Blackwell to developer desktops in a compact package that can practically fit in a pocket.
+- The new NVIDIA Project **DIGITS** brings the power of **NVIDIA Grace Blackwell** to developer desktops in a compact package that can practically fit in a pocket.
-- NVIDIA is partnering with Toyota for safe next-gen vehicle development using the NVIDIA DRIVE AGX in-vehicle computer running NVIDIA DriveOS.
+- NVIDIA is partnering with Toyota for safe next-gen vehicle development using the **NVIDIA DRIVE AGX** in-vehicle computer running **NVIDIA DriveOS**.

 <figure><img src="../../assets/ref/AI/rtx50s.png" style="width:100%;display:block;margin:0 auto;" alt="GeForce RTX 50 Series GPUs"><figcaption><p>GeForce RTX 50 Series GPUs</p></figcaption></figure>